Michele Simon: Writing

-Simon's first book, Appetite for Profit: How the Food Industry Undermines Our Health and How to Fight Back, was published by Nation Books in 2006.
+Simon's book, Appetite for Profit: How the Food Industry Undermines Our Health and How to Fight Back, was published by Nation Books in 2006.

-Simon has contributed to various outlets such as The Huffington Post, Grist, Food Safety News, and Al Jazeera America.
+Simon has contributed to various outlets such as The Huffington Post, Grist, and Food Safety News.

 Simon has authored numerous articles in academic journals, including the City University of New York Law Review, Food and Drug Law Journal, Duke Law Journal, and the Loyola of Los Angeles Law Review.

-Simon has also published major reports exposing the food and alcohol industries' negative practices.
-Her 2007 report on alcoholic energy drinks led to federal action to ban the products.
-Simon's "Food Stamps, Follow the Money" report on food stamps brought attention to industry lobbying.
-"And Now a Word from Our Sponsors", covered by the New York Times, highlighted corporate sponsorships in the Academy of Nutrition and Dietetics.
+Simon has published reports exposing the food and alcohol industries' negative practices.
+Her 2007 report on alcoholic energy drinks helped lead to a federal ban on the products.
+Simon's "Food Stamps, Follow the Money" brought attention to industry lobbying in the food stamps program in the United States.
+"And Now a Word from Our Sponsors", covered by The New York Times, highlighted corporate sponsorships in the Academy of Nutrition and Dietetics.

 Speaking

-Simon has appeared on national TV stations such as CNN, CBS, MSNBC, CNBC, and Al Jazeera, as well as local news programs.
-She has been quoted in newspapers such as the New York Times, USA Today, and ABC News.

 Simon has lectured at New York University, Yale University, Stanford University, and Massachusetts Institute of Technology.
 She taught semester-long courses in health policy as an adjunct professor at the University of California, Hastings College of the Law, alcohol policy at the University of California, Berkeley, and The Politics of Food at the University of the Pacific master's program in Food Studies.

-She has spoken at events hosted by the Government Accountability Project's Food Integrity Campaign, the Nutritional Therapy Association, the Campaign for a Commercial-Free Childhood Consuming Kids Summit, and the National Conference to End Factory Farming.

-Simon has also spoken at numerous events to discuss the plant-based foods industry, including the Natural Products Expo, the Seed, Food and Wine Festival, and the Animal Law Conference.
+Simon has spoken at numerous events to discuss the plant-based foods industry, including the Natural Products Expo, the Seed, Food and Wine Festival, and the Animal Law Conference.